-r
+MSA Associate Program

+The MSA Associate Program within the MSA Framework is intended to encourage and engage state insurance regulators to become actively involved in the MSA process.
+Additionally, a benefit of the program is to provide an educational opportunity for state insurance department regulatory actuaries that wish to gain expertise in LTCI.
+Regulatory actuaries can participate with varying levels of involvement or for different purposes as described.
+Regulatory actuaries may participate:

+As a mentee.
+The mentee would participate in aspects of the MSA Review.
+An MSA Team member will serve as a mentor to another state regulatory actuary and provide one-on-one guidance.

+To gain more knowledge and understanding of the Minnesota and Texas actuarial approaches.

+To share their own expertise through feedback to the MSA Team on MSA Advisory Reports to better enhance the overall MSA process.

+To participate on an ad hoc limited basis, i.e., where a regulatory actuary would like to participate but is unable to make the required time commitment.

+To meet the U.S. Qualification Standards applicable to members of the Academy and other U.S. actuarial organizations as they relate to LTCI by serving under the supervision of a qualified actuary on the MSA Team.

+To serve as a peer reviewer of the MSA Advisory Reports.

-Conflicts, Confidentiality and Authority of the MSA Team
+Conflicts, Confidentiality, and Authority of the MSA Team

 Authority of the MSA Team

-Members of the MSA Team serve in a purely voluntary basis, and any member’s participation shall not be viewed or construed to be any official act, determination or finding on behalf of their respective jurisdictions.
+Members of the MSA Team serve on a purely voluntary basis, and any member’s participation shall not be viewed or construed to be any official act, determination, or finding on behalf of their respective jurisdictions.

 Disclosures and Confidentiality Obligations, as Applicable

-All members of the MSA Team acknowledge and understand that the MSA Review, any resulting advisory report, as well as all meetings, calls, correspondence, and all other materials produced in connection herewith are confidential and may not be shared, transmitted, or otherwise reproduced in any manner.
+All members of the MSA Team acknowledge and understand that the MSA Review, including, but not limited to, meetings, calls, and correspondence are confidential and may not be shared, transmitted, or otherwise reproduced in any manner.
+Additionally, all members of the MSA Team affirm and represent that they will: a) provide any in force LTCI rate proposal with the same protection from disclosure, if any, as provided by the confidentiality provisions contained within their state’s laws and regulations; and, b) provide any MSA Advisory Report with the same protection from disclosure, if any, as provided by the confidentiality provisions contained within their state’s laws and regulations for rate filings.

 Conflict of Interest Avoidance Procedures and Certifications

-No member of the MSA Team may own, maintain, or otherwise direct any financial interest in any company or its affiliates subject to the regulation of any individual State, nor may any member serve or otherwise be affiliated with the management or board of directors in any company or its affiliates subject to the regulation of any individual State.
-All conflicts of interest, whether real or perceived, are prohibited and no member of the MSA Team shall engage in any behaviors that would result in or create the appearance of impropriety.
+No member of the MSA Team may own, maintain, or otherwise direct any financial interest in any company or its affiliates subject to the regulation of any individual state, nor may any member serve or otherwise be affiliated with the management or board of directors in any company or its affiliates subject to the regulation of any individual state.
+All conflicts of interest, whether real or perceived are prohibited and no member of the MSA Team shall engage in any behaviors that would result in or create the appearance of impropriety.

 Required NAIC and Compact Resources